Center for Negotiation Analysis

 Since 1996, the Center has served as the Editorial Offices of International Negotiation: A Journal of Theory and Practice, published by Brill Nijhoff Publishers (Leiden).

-New Book from the Center
+Books from the Center

 New Books from the Center (click below for more information)